 Plan for breaks

 This might seem like the greatest part of the schedule, but seriously… Plan to take short breaks frequently – at least 5 minutes every hour of studying.

-Breaks makes you more productive – you’ll remember material better.
+Breaks make you more productive – you’ll remember the material better.
 In fact, people are more likely to remember things from the beginning and end of each study session rather than the middle.
 Breaks create more “beginnings” and “ends” to study times that bookmark things you’ve learned in your brain.

 Make a study group

 Group studying can help people stay focused and accountable – there’s nothing like having your friends with you to keep you honest!
 Make sure your group is made of people who are actually interested, motivated, and serious about studying the test material – otherwise you’ll just reinforce each other’s bad behavior.
 Try to meet at least once per week to keep it consistent.
 The topics can change depending on what classes your friends have to study for, just make sure you actually meet – there’s always something to go over!